mhmd-da/todo/README.md

   - POST /api/auth: Obtain an authentication token by providing valid username and password.
 - Admin API:
   - GET /admin: Retrieve all data (all user with all their categories/items lists) with administrative role permissions.

+Note: You can import the postman colllection called **ToDo.postman_collection.json** to explore and test the APIs effortlessly.
+Don't forget to update the **url** variable in the collection to match the instance running on your machine:

  ## Categories and Items Relationship
 There is a personalized relationship between categories and items for each user.
 This means that every user has their own set of categories and items, ensuring that user data remains separate and private. when accessing **Category** or **Item** APIs, the **userId** is fetched from the token, allowing the retrieval of their specific data.